 The RAF wants the best people

 Not many people can proudly say they are working for an organisation they have wanted to be part of since they were a kid.
-Well, Wing Commander Pravin Patel is one of the lucky few, and 33 years into the job with the Royal Air Force, he still loves it!
+Well, Wing Commander Pravin Patel is one of the lucky few, and over many decades into the job with the Royal Air Force, he still loves it!

 Here is an in-depth interview with Pravin to find out more about his career with the RAF and what it means to be part of such a prestigious and active organisation.